The summer of 2021 might go down as one of the biggest shakes up for Instagram updates in the history of the platform.

 Bottom line: Just because Instagram isn’t “only” a photo-sharing app doesn’t mean that it isn’t a photo-sharing app.
 Don’t throw out your content strategy.

 Carousel posts are still the most engaging posts.
 And it all comes down to knowing what you’re audience wants to see, not just reaching a million new people through reels.
+The truth is that users are encouraged to use all of Instagram’s features to grow their accounts.

 That being said, it’s time to tweak your long-term Instagram strategy to stay current without stressing out.